rangle/ngCourse2/handout/testing/intro-to-tdd/using-chai.md

 });
 ```

-The `expect` and `should` interface both take advantage of Chaining to construct English like sentences for describing tests.
+The `expect` and `should` interface both take advantage of chaining to construct English-like sentences for describing tests.
 Once you've decided on a style you should maintain that style for all your other tests.
-Each style has its own unique syntax, so once you've decided on a style refer to the [documentation for that specific API](http://Chaijs.com/guide/styles/).
+Each style has its own unique syntax; refer to the [documentation for that specific API](http://Chaijs.com/guide/styles/).